What’s wrong with CMD and the Windows Command Prompt?

 Take Command is our flagship product.
 Take Command is a complete Windows console replacement that solves all of the problems above, and provides you with a vastly better command prompt UI, a batch programming IDE with syntax coloring, and thousands of additional features not available at the CMD prompt.
 Learn more about Take Command.

-For more than 29 years, JP Software has been helping programmers, system administrators, technical support professionals, and advanced users save time and solve their Windows command prompt frustrations.
+For 30 years, JP Software has been helping programmers, system administrators, technical support professionals, and advanced users save time and solve their command prompt frustrations.
 Take Command offers a new approach to working with Windows command line applications, bringing users the power of the command line and the ease of use of the GUI.